Klay Kubiak

 Klay Anthony Kubiak (born October 10, 1988) is an American professional football coach who is the offensive coordinator for the San Francisco 49ers of the National Football League (NFL).
-He is the son of Gary Kubiak, former head coach of the Houston Texans and Denver Broncos.

-College
+Kubiak played college football at Colorado State as a quarterback from 2007 to 2010 and has previously served as the head coach at Strake Jesuit College Preparatory from 2018 to 2020.
+He is the son of former NFL coach Gary Kubiak.

+Early life

 Kubiak attended Colorado State University (CSU), where he played quarterback for the Colorado State Rams football team from 2007 to 2010.
-He appeared in four games completing 19 passes for 252 yards and 2 interceptions.
+Kubiak appeared in four games completing 19 passes for 252 yards and two interceptions.

 Coaching career

+Strake Jesuit College Preparatory

 After getting his master's degree in English at TCU, Kubiak was hired as offensive coordinator for the Strake Jesuit Crusaders.
 Prior to the 2018 season, he was promoted to head coach of the Crusaders.
-In three seasons as head coach, he led the Crusaders to a 24–11 record and three playoff appearances.
+In three seasons as head coach, Kubiak led the Crusaders to a 24–11 record and three playoff appearances.

+San Francisco 49ers

-After a successful run at Strake Jesuit, Kubiak was hired as a defensive quality control coach by the San Francisco 49ers.
-The next year, he was named assistant quarterbacks coach.
-On May 22, 2024, Kubiak was promoted to the position of offensive passing game specialist.
+In 2021, Kubiak was hired by the San Francisco 49ers as a defensive quality control coach under head coach Kyle Shanahan.
+The following year, he was named assistant quarterbacks coach.
+In 2024, Kubiak was named offensive passing game specialist.
 He was promoted to offensive coordinator on January 8, 2025, with play calling handled by head coach Kyle Shanahan.

 Personal life

+Kubiak is married to his wife, Marissa.
 Klay is the second son of former NFL coach Gary Kubiak.
-He has two brothers, Klint, the offensive coordinator for the Seattle Seahawks and Klein, a scout for the Dallas Cowboys.
+He has two brothers, Klint, the head coach of the Las Vegas Raiders, and Klein, a scout for the Dallas Cowboys.